tech-writing/rapporto/docs/index.md

 # Rapporto

-Harvest information from GitHub, Opsgenie, and Slack, and create reports in Markdown format.
+Harvest information from GitHub, Opsgenie, and Slack, create reports in Markdown format, and publish them in different ways.
 [DWIM].

 ```{toctree}
 :maxdepth: 1